nilslindemann/TiddlyWiki5-unified-html-syntax--PR-Work-Folder/README.md

 This is the work folder for my [unified-html-syntax](https://github.com/Jermolene/TiddlyWiki5/pull/6135) pull request for [TiddlyWiki](https://github.com/Jermolene/TiddlyWiki5).

-For the batches to work, make sure you have [my fork of the TiddlyWiki codebase](https://github.com/nilslindemann/TiddlyWiki5) locally available.
+For the batches inside of _diffing_ and _doc_ to work, make sure you have [my fork of the TiddlyWiki codebase](https://github.com/nilslindemann/TiddlyWiki5) locally available.
 Do not change the name of the _TiddlyWiki5_ folder, and put this work folder aside of it.
-Alternatively, edit the relative links in the batches contained here.
+Alternatively, edit the relative links in the batches.

 The _diffing_ folder has a README explaining how to create static versions of the [tw5.com](https://tiddlywiki.com/) wiki, in order to [diff](https://winmerge.org/) them.
 I did this to see if unexpected things break, and I am sure that they don't, at least not in the tw5.com wiki.
 I did not diff all other wikis contained in _TiddlyWiki5/editions_.
 That will take a long while.
 When [Jermolene](https://github.com/Jermolene) gives his OK for this pull request, I am willing to do that.